SenecaCountyOhio/SenCO-GIS-Guide/Guides/2020LandUpdate.md

 could be updated all at one time, and then recombined with Hydrography, recombined to the Land_General layer, and then recombined to the final Land_Combined layer.
-This process can be performed again and again without without having to manually re-digitize each affected feature in the final layer.
+This process can be performed again and again without having to manually re-digitize each affected feature in the final layer.

 ## Ditch/Hydrography
 Ditches and Hydrography are currently the same land code since they are valued